Morda United F.C.

-Morda United F.C. was a football club based in Morda, near Oswestry, Shropshire.
+Association Football Club Morda United is a football club based in Morda, near Oswestry, Shropshire.

 History

 In 1894 a Morda team won the Village League.

 The club traces its history as early as 1897.
 This club folded in 1954 and was reformed in 1976.

 In 1988 the club joined the Mid Wales Football League.
 In the 1990–91 season they won the league title.
 In 1994 they moved to the English football league system, joining the West Midlands (Regional) League.
 They stayed in Division One until they left the league in 2004.

 During their time in the Welsh football league system they also played in the Welsh Cup, reaching the third round in 1993–94.